 Start with the ball at your feet at the first cone and dribble to the other.
 When you reach the second cone, use the techniques below to turn 180 degrees and dribble back to the first cone.
-Repeat this a number of times.
+Repeat this several times.

 - Outside Cut: using the outside of your foot, perform the same move as outlined above

-- Sole Roll-back: stop the momentum of the ball by putting the sole of your foot on top of it.
+- Sole Roll-back: Stop the ball’s momentum by putting the sole of your foot on top of it.
 Then, roll it backward, again using the sole of your foot.
-Turn 180 degrees and dribble back to the starting point
+Turn 180 degrees and dribble back to the starting point.

-These types of turns are the bread and butter for the likes of Iniesta, Xavi, David Silva, and Pirlo.
+These turns are the bread and butter for Iniesta, Xavi, David Silva, and Pirlo.

 These drills are demonstrated in the video below.
 Skip to 2:30 for the most important parts;

 Set up 2 cones or markers around 10 feet apart (see diagram below).

 Dribble from one cone to the other.
 When you reach the next cone, dribble around it.
 Use the following techniques:

 - Inside of the right foot only